lwchkg/sunlight-x/README.md

 The API of the highlighter is still evolving.
 Please read the test to infer on how to use the highlighter.

+If you want badly to generate HTML snippets, see `test/integration.js` for examples.

+# Difference from original Sunlight

+- Flow annotation.
+- Continuous integration.
+Old Sunlight has tests, but they are invoked manually.
+- API is being refactored.
+Check Flow annotation for the new API.
+- Put the original code in modules and classes.
+- Modified CSS (themes not supported in HTML output yet).

 # TODO

-- Put the original code in modules (and classes in some cases).
+- Add all languages and plugins
 - Reorganize API
+- Add API for theme selection
-- Add tests
+- Add more tests
-- Browserify
+- Webpack for browsers
 - Clarify owners of code snippets (some unknown code are used now).
+  - Brainfuck: http://bf.doleczek.pl (license unknown) - any known free alternatives?
+  - Others: no other owners found yet

 # Copyright